 ‘Precooked’: this Zampone is sold already cooked, packaged inside a hermetically sealed container.
 Before being served, the specialty needs short cooking;

-Zampone lends itself to many tasty combinations.
+Zampone lends itself to many tasty pairings.
 The most classic is undoubtedly the one with lentils, usually served on New Year’s Eve as a good luck dish.
 This is not surprising: pig has always been considered a symbol of abundance, while lentils bring wealth.
 Among the other side dishes, we can mention mashed potatoes, stewed beans and cooked vegetables.

 Zampone and Cotechino: the differences.